shuhei/shuhei.github.com/source/works/index.md

 ## Visible Things

 - [Pixelm](/pixelm/): A pixel editor optimized for mobile devices and written with Elm.
+- [Compare](https://github.com/shuhei/Compare): A super-simple mobile app to compare temperatures of yesterday and today
 - [Weird Attractors](/attractors): Tweaked Strange Attractors.
 - [Blurred Cube](/blurred-cube): An experiment of pure WebGL and Audio User Media.
 - Contrib: Check your GitHub Contributions on your phone.
 Build with React.js and SVG.